 On Fogo Island, population 2,244 in 2016, there are a few small towns/communities.
 Little Seldom and Seldom, Fogo, Joe Batt’s Arm, Sandy Cove and Tilting.
 Many are fishing villages and very pretty but not all offer services.

-Here are some suggestions of what to do on Fogo Island
+What to do on Fogo Island

 Drive every road you can.
 The houses are colourful and full of character and the maritime scenes are pretty even in the rain.
 And it rains a lot on the island.

-Book a tour of the Fogo Island Inn beforehand if at all possible
+Book a tour of the Fogo Island Inn beforehand

 The Inn is a remarkable structure.
 It’s the brainchild of Zita Cobb, a local who went away to study and earn a living, and who came back several decades later a multi-millionaire with a desire to turn the economic fortunes of Fogo Island around.